Last Updated on 21 August 2024 by Cycloscope

 Likoma can be reached by plane from Mzuzu or Lilongwe (150/200$ return with Ulendo) or by boat via the Ilala Ferry (once a week) or the Mozambican boat Chambo (twice a week).

-Check our detailed travel guide of Likoma Island
+Check our detailed travel guide to Likoma Island

 Nkhata Bay

-The town of Nkhata bay is busy and well-stocked for Malawian standards, with big grocery stores, plenty of local bars and restaurants, and a nice market.
+The town of Nkhata Bay is busy and well-stocked by Malawian standards, with big grocery stores, plenty of local bars and restaurants, and a nice market.

-Besides the usual snorkeling and kayaking, other things to do in Nkhata Bay are visiting the local brewery, walk the town, taking a boat trip to the nearby fishing villages.
+Besides the usual snorkeling and kayaking, other things to do in Nkhata Bay are visiting the local brewery, walking the town, and taking a boat trip to the nearby fishing villages.
 In Nkhata Bay, some people will approach you trying to sell improvised tours, those can be a nice experience or a scam – trust your guts.
-We’ve been also offered a private show of a local music band and even a fake Gule Wamkulu, needless to say, we refused this circus.
+Weโve been also offered a private show of a local music band and even a fake Gule Wamkulu, needless to say, we refused this circus.

-We recommend you yo stay at Mayoka Village – You can book your stay here
+We recommend you to stay at Mayoka Village – You can book your stay here

 Livingstonia